If you’re serious about saving money for travel, you’ve come to the right spot.

 Now, I'm not someone whose main goal is to be wealthy, per se.
 But this idea works well for saving money, too.
 If you have the time (and resources to make it happen), get a side hustle in addition to your main job.

-- Update: Teaching during the day is not the only thing you can do to make money.
-One super easy way Ben has recently found is to teach English in an online classroom with VIPKID.
+- One super easy way Ben has recently found is to teach English in an online classroom with VIPKID.
 You can earn anywhere between $16-$22 per hour (plus additional incentives) practicing English elementary-age students in China.
-You can set your own schedule (best hours are Beijing evening time), work as many hours as you want and you don't even need to your TEFL to do it.
+You can set your own schedule (best hours are Beijing evening time), work as many hours as you want and you don't even need to have a TEFL certificate to do it.
 All you really have to do is be on time, be energetic and be happy, which many of you already are.
-Check out it VIPKID here, it will be the easiest money you make online.
+Check out it VIPKID here; it will be the easiest money you make online.

-- I use Upwork to find freelance writing and graphic design gigs.
+- We use Upwork to find freelance writing and graphic design gigs.

 - Are you a budding photographer?
 Offer to take portraits of friends and family in your spare time and see where that takes you.